Carbohydrates are an essential component of the diet, and many high carb foods offer excellent health benefits.

 Corn is a popular vegetable that people can enjoy year-round as a side dish, on the cob, or in a salad.

-Grains and pseudograins, which are the seeds of broadleaf plants, are great sources of carbohydrates.
+Grains and pseudograins, the seeds of broadleaf plants, are great sources of carbohydrates.
 Whole-grain varieties provide protein and fiber and offer plenty of additional healthful benefits.

 Quinoa is a nutritious pseudograin.
-It tastes similar to other types of grain, and people can prepare and eat it in the same way.
+It tastes similar to other types of grain, and people can prepare and eat it similarly.

 Quinoa is also rich in minerals, including magnesium, potassium, and phosphorus.